Polishing paintwork correctly

-To increase the shine still further and, above all, to maximise protection against harmful environmental influences, you should finish off by applying a polishing wax and leaving it to work for several minutes.
+To increase the shine still further and, above all, to maximise protection against the elements, you should finish off by applying a polishing wax and leaving it to work for several minutes.

 Spray on the gloss wax and leave for a few minutes.

-Then polish again with a clean and dry soft cloth using circular strokes and applying slight pressure to "massage" the wax into the paint.
+Then buff again with a clean and dry soft cloth using circular strokes and applying slight pressure to "massage" the wax into the paint.

 And the reward for all your hard work?
 A fantastic mirror finish – your machine is gleaming again, and a delight to look at!

 For the garage: Simply download, print out and take it with you.

 Problems getting spare parts?
 Or maybe you've got a technical question about your motorcycle or an accessory The Louis Technical Centre can help!
 Remember to quote all the necessary details of your vehicle – better still, send us a copy of your registration document.

 We will get back to you as quickly as possible!